KVSlab/VaMPy/paper/paper.md

 publication quality.

 ![
-Illustration of the computational fluid dynamics pipeline be executing the `Artery.py` demo in `VaMPy`.
-From left to right: (1) volumetric mesh, (2) boundary layers, (3) boundary conditions (flow rate at the inlet and flow split at the outlets) and probe points along the computational domain for which the velocity and pressure is evaluated during the simulation, (4) instantaneous velocity filed visualised with `Paraview` using glyphs, and (5) the resulting time averaged wall shear stress (TAWSS). \label{fig:pipeline}](Figure1.png)
+Illustration of the CFD pipeline for the `Artery.py` demo in `VaMPy`.
+From left to right: (1) volumetric mesh, (2) boundary layers, (3) boundary conditions (flow rate at the inlet and flow split at the outlets) and probe points along the computational domain for which the velocity and pressure is evaluated during the simulation, (4) instantaneous velocity field visualized with `Paraview` using glyphs, and (5) the resulting time averaged WSS. \label{fig:pipeline}](Figure1.png)

 # Overview of features